 Condition reports are supplied as a courtesy.
 Any condition information you receive should be considered an opinion, and not a statement of fact.
 Skinner shall have no responsibility for any error or omission.
 All property is sold “as is,” as stated in the Conditions of Sale.

 When planning your maximum bid amount, please keep in mind that additional fees apply beyond the winning hammer price.
 Please read the Conditions of Sale for more information.

 Skinner charges a low, competitive premium for each item purchased.
 A premium equal to 25% of the final bid price up to and including $250,000, plus 20% of the final bid price from $250,001 up to and including $3,000,000, plus 12% of the final bid price from $3,000,001 and over will be applied to each lot sold.

 |Hammer Price||Buyer’s Premium||Live Online Buyer’s Premium|

-Purchases picked up in Massachusetts or shipped to Florida or New York are subject to sales tax at the current rate for that location.
+Purchases picked up in Massachusetts or shipped to Florida, New York, or Maine are subject to sales tax at the current rate for that location.

 An auction is a fun and fast-paced event unlike any other type of buying or selling.
 Many terms we use may be unfamiliar if you are new to the auction process.